Skip to main contentArrow Right

 Improving auth for more conversions on Shopify Plus

-Using Descope for your Shopify storefront authentication allows you to improve both security and user experience without compromising convenience.
+Using Descope for your Shopify storefront authentication means going beyond Shopify's native options to reduce drop-offs, unify identity across properties, and deploy advanced auth without rebuilding from scratch.
 By integrating Descope as an OIDC provider, you can go beyond Shopify’s basic authentication system to improve conversions and reduce drop-offs.
+Whether you’re adding social login, passkeys, or a unified auth experience across your site and store, Descope’s integration with Shopify Plus gives merchants a faster path to secure, conversion-friendly authentication.